Office: Duncan Hall 618 and Clark Hall 227

 |Publications||The Green Ninja|

-The communication of the causes, impact and implications of our changing climate is a critical component to any mitigation strategy.
+Climate Change Curriculum: The communication of the causes, impact and implications of our changing climate is a critical component to any mitigation strategy.
 I am presently interested in developing new methods for teaching climate change that engage the public and ultimately stimulate social change.
-At present, this interest has culminated in the Green Ninja, a climate-action superhero created to inspire informed action on climate change.
+At present, this interest has culminated in the Green Ninja, an initiative that adapts research-based educational approaches for the middle school classroom.

 Little, M. and E. C. Cordero 2014: Modeling the relationship between transportation-related carbon dioxide emissions and hybrid courses at a large urban university, Int.
 J Sustainability in Higher Education, 15, doi: 10.1108/IJSHE-11-2012-0100.